Free Download · Version 2.3.0

 Browser-Specific Extraction

 Each browser family stores its artifacts in a different SQLite schema.
-Sherlock Browser Viewer normalizes browser forensics across the Chromium and Gecko stacks so the investigator works in a single unified browser timeline rather than juggling six separate forensic tools and six different export formats.
+Sherlock Forensics Browser Viewer normalizes browser forensics across the Chromium and Gecko stacks so the investigator works in a single unified browser timeline rather than juggling six separate forensic tools and six different export formats.

 Chrome, Edge, Brave, Opera, Opera GX, Vivaldi (Chromium family)

 Chrome history is stored in the History SQLite database (urls, visits, downloads tables).
 Edge history uses the same Chromium-derived schema.
 Brave, Opera and Vivaldi inherit the chrome history format wholesale.
-Sherlock extracts chrome history records including visit counts, transition types and per-URL timestamps, plus the parallel edge history visits, the Brave/Opera/Vivaldi history rows, the browser cache index references, Top Sites, Login Data records, the downloads index and the Extensions registry, all enumerated per profile.
+Sherlock extracts chrome history records including visit counts, transition types and per-URL timestamps and the parallel edge history visits, the Brave/Opera/Vivaldi history rows, the browser cache index references, Top Sites, Login Data records, the downloads index and the Extensions registry, all enumerated per profile.

 Firefox (Gecko)